KMFDManic/FBNeo-Xtreme-Amped/src/burner/libretro/README.md

 ### Why do i need to re-enable cheats every time i boot a game ?

 It is common for arcade machines to execute self-tests at boot, and in many cases they won't boot if unexpected values have been injected into their memory, which is exactly what cheats do.
 Disabling cheats at boot is a safety mecanism to prevent those boot issues.

-### Why do the self-tests at boot fail ?

-Sometimes the NVRAM/EEPROM saved on your disk gets corrupted for some reason, Konami games are especially known for getting this issue *somewhat frequently*.
-NVRAM/EEPROM are saved in the `SAVEFILES_DIRECTORY/fbneo` folder, and you can get around this issue by finding the files corresponding to your game and deleting them.

 ### Where is SYSTEM_DIRECTORY ?